dr-guangtou/taotie/mlearning/machine_learning_basic.md

 # Basics of Machine Learning

-* Nowadays it is almost too easy to find too many tutorials/lectures/class materials of machine learning, so here I only try to keep a short list.
+* Here is a "short" list of the most popular and up-to-date resources for learning machine learning and AI related topics.
+* "You should be practicing!"

 -----